 5. Wind down with golf, bowls, dinner and drinks

-6. Trackside coffee and secret hideaways
+6. Trackside coffee and chilled hideaways

 8. Rooftop cocktails over Brisbane Water